mauricio/mauricio.github.com/_drafts/redis-protocol.md

 # Reading data

 Now that we've covered the protocol basics, we'll start with the reader part of our implementation.
-Given we know this is mostly a terminator based protocol (with only bulk strings as a special case) we can use a [bufio.Scanner](https://pkg.go.dev/bufio#Scanner) to parse the stream of data, breaking up the lines on `\r\n` and if we do see a bulk string do a bit more magic to return it to the code reading from the scanner as a single line.
+Given we know this is mostly a terminator-based protocol (with only bulk strings as a special case) we can use a [bufio.Scanner](https://pkg.go.dev/bufio#Scanner) to parse the stream of data, breaking up the lines on `\r\n` and if we do see a bulk string do a bit more magic to return it to the code reading from the scanner as a single line.

 When using a `bufio.Scanner` you provide a `SplitFunction` with the following signature: